-The party is now registered for federal elections.
+The party was then registered for federal elections.

-In 2014 the Victorian Executive of Katter’s Australian Party voted to merge with Country Alliance to form ‘Australian Country Alliance’, an independent party with broader policies that stand for all Victorians without forgetting it’s rural and regional roots.
+In 2014 the Victorian Executive of Katter’s Australian Party voted to merge with Country Alliance to form ‘Australian Country Alliance’, an independent party with broader policies that stand for all Victorians and Australians, without forgetting it’s rural and regional roots.

-At the November 2014 Victorian election we ran a record 52 candidates all up with 9 lowerhouse candidates achieving on or over 4% with two not quite reaching 10% of the vote.
-Robert Danieli was leading in the results for Northern Victoria in the Legislative Council only to be beaten by labor in the last 10% of preference distribution.
+At the November 2014 Victorian election, we ran a record 52 candidates, with 9 lower house candidates achieving on or over 4% with two not quite reaching 10% of the vote.
+Robert Danieli was leading in the results for Northern Victoria in the Legislative Council only to be beaten by Labor in the last 10% of preference distribution.